-Please note - In 2022-2023 we will have 6 new administrators, 2 principals and 4 vice-principals.
-Also, the transfers above do not include teachers on temporary contracts, returning from a leave and being placed in a different school and/or full-time teachers that were .5 between two buildings but are now full time in one of those schools.
+Please note - In 2023-24, we will have six new administrators, three principals and three viceprincipals.
+Also, the transfers above do not include teachers on temporary contracts or returning from a leave and being placed in a different school.
 The transfer number is calculated from those that are currently at work and on a continuing contract.
+The number was down in the spring of 2023 because we have nine less teaching positions as well, we had to place seven teachers from the DLC.
+This left 16 less positions available in the system.
 (LI & MH)